lgollut/meteor-foundation5-sass/README.md

 A Foundation 5 Meteor package with sass support.

+## Foundation Version

+This package use version 5.2.1 of Foundation

 ## Meteor 0.8.0

 Please use v0.0.12 or above with Meteor 0.8.0.
 For those stuck in earlier version of Meteor, get v0.0.11.